 • Negative screening would similarly exclude the company due to its sector or activities.

 • Under best-in-class, the sector’s ‘least bad’ companies can attract investment.
-By comparing with peers, management can improve their environmental and social record to be amongst the best in their sector and attract investment.
+By comparing with peers, management can improve their environmental and social records to be amongst the best in their sector and attract investment.
 In a competitive market environment, companies can be motivated by a ‘race to the top’.
 This can generate real improvements for those affected by the company’s activities, even if they will never be perfect.

-For investors seeking to more actively engage, the best-in-class approach can provide benefits to those most affected by harmful company practices, but can mean a closer involvement with firms that not all will feel comfortable with.
+For investors seeking to more actively engage, the best-in-class approach can provide benefits to those most affected by harmful company practices but can mean a closer involvement with firms that not all will feel comfortable with.

 How this helps Investors

 By appreciating the approaches used by ethical fund managers when selecting companies, individuals who wish to invest ethically should be better placed to understand the strengths and weaknesses of techniques offered, helping them choose an approach best suited to their needs.